SeisSol/easi/doc/maps.rst

 The red plane, that contains :math:`s_1` and :math:`s_3` is normal to the optimally oriented fault plane and contains the rake vector.
 :math:`s_2` (not represented) is normal to the red plane.
-Note that the OptimalStress component is only valid for an ENU system.
+Note that the OptimalStress_Szz component is only valid for an ENU system.

 .. code-block:: YAML

-        components: !OptimalStress
+        components: !OptimalStress_Szz
           constants:
             mu_d:      <double>
             mu_s:      <double>